joer9514/react-professional-configuration/README.md

 ## How to use this template

-at the top right, right where the clone button is, there is a new button so you can use this template completely from ZERO in your new project.
+At the top right, right where the clone button is, there is a new button so you can use this template completely from ZERO in your new project.

 ## How to install